Bootstrapping Networks with Latent Space Structure: Generating Network Bootstrap Samples

 \section{Generating Network Bootstrap Samples}

 In this section, we turn to the more general case of bootstrapping network quantities that cannot be expressed as U-statistics in the latent positions.
-We start with an example of such a quantity.
+We start with two examples of such quantities.

 \begin{example}[Global Clustering Coefficient] \normalfont The global clustering coefficient measures the total fraction of all ``open'' triangles that are closed, counting how many of all vertex triples $i,j,k$ for which $A_{ij} = A_{jk} = 1$ also have $A_{jk} = 1$.
 Thus for a graph $G$ with adjacency matrix $A$, the global clustering coefficient is given by